-Cyber warfare officers command crews in the use of cyber warfare to target enemy or hostile adversary capabilities.
+Cyber warfare officers command crews in the use of cyber offensive tactics to target enemy or hostile adversary capabilities.
 They oversee mission planning, preparation, and crew training to ensure operational readiness.
-Cyber warfare officers operate weapons systems and direct crews in the use of these systems
+Cyber warfare officers operate cyberspace systems and direct crews in the use of these systems.Explore this career outside the military

 Cyber warfare officers work in offices or in command and control centers on land or aboard ships.